langlk/anagrams/README.md

 * Method ignores case when checking word.
   * Example Input: "paris"
   * Example Output: true
+* Method returns true if word is equal to a word in words file + "s".
+  * Example Input: "zombies"
+  * Example Output: true
+* Method returns true if word is equal to a word in words file + "ed".
+  * Example Input: "stressed"
+  * Example Output: true

 ## Support and contact details